 This recipe is based on the delicious cranberry relish that my sweet aunt makes at Thanksgiving time.
 The general cranberry relish recipe has been around forever.
 I think a lot of families have variations on it that they make to accompany their Thanksgiving turkey.
 While this relish tastes wonderful with turkey, it also tastes fantastic by itself or on vanilla ice cream.
 Yum!
-Plus, it’s so simple and only take a couple minutes to make.
+Plus, it’s so simple and only takes a couple of minutes to make.

-Cranberry Orange Relish With Ginger and Nuts
+Cranberry Orange Relish with Ginger & Nuts

-- Add the walnuts, ginger, honey and lime juice and continue to pulse until combined, but still slightly chunky.
+- Add the walnuts, ginger, honey, and lime juice and continue to pulse until combined, but still slightly chunky.
 You can whiz it up more and make a puréed texture if you’d prefer.
 My aunt just always served it chopped, so that’s what I’m used to.